giacomogroppi/writernote-qt/README.md

 - Ask for classic confinement snapcraft
 - Load file from pdf
 - Change the color from an array of three ints to unsigned char, and create the module to read the last version
+- Add a size_t variable inside within each file to check if we have lost any data within the file

 ## Known bugs:
 - Rubber [partial]